mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel')s.
+A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe')s.
 Valid identifiers may be positive or negative.
 By convention, negative IDs indicate test Biomes.

 <a name='F-ParquetClassLibrary-All-BlockIDs'></a>